oakes/play-clj.net/README.md

     (set-screen! this main-screen)))
 ```

-If you want to try a public server, create your networking client like this:
+If you want to try a public server instead of your local one, create your networking client like this:

 ```clojure
 (client screen